Vivek20-04/Vivek20-04/README.md

-- 👋 Hi, I’m @Vivek20-04
+- 👋 Hi, I’m Vivek Rawal
-- A Coder with coding mindset
+- A Coder with coding mindset only

 <!---
 Vivek20-04/Vivek20-04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.